-The 50-mm (2-in.) wood decking was assumed to have the thermal conductivity of pine, which is 0.15 W/m·K (1.06 Btu·in./hr·ft^{2.°}F) [1].
-The permeability was assumed to be 4.2 ng/Pa·s·m (2.9 perm·in.)
-[1].
+The 50 mm (2 in.) wood decking was assumed to have the thermal conductivity of pine, which is 0.15 W/m·K (1.06 Btu in./h·ft2.°F), as listed in the 1993 ASHRAE Handbook- Fundamentals, Table 4, "Typical Thermal Properties of Common Building and Insulating Materials-Design Values," page 22.9.
+The permeability was assumed to be 4.2 ng/Pa·s·m (2.9 perm·in.), based on the 1993 ASHRAE Handbook- Fundamentals, Table 9, "Typical Water Vapor Permeance and Permeability Values of Common Building and Insulating Materials," page 22.14.

 When analyzing moist wood decking and insulation, permeances and thermal conductivities were estimated to be twice that of dry materials.

-Built-up roofing was assumed to have a thermal conductance of $17 \text{ W/m}^2 \text{ K}$ (3 Btu/hr·ft2·°F) [1], and a permeance of 0 ng/Pa·s·m2 (0 perms) [1].
+Built-up roofing was assumed to have a thermal conductance of 17 W/m2·K (3 Btu/h·ft2.°F) from Table 4 and a permeance of 0.0 from Table 9, 1993 ASHRAE Handbook-Fundamentals.